 High Frequency Trading.
 Deutsche Bank has received requests for information from certain regulatory authorities related to high frequency trading.
 The Bank is cooperating with these requests.
-Deutsche Bank was initially named as a defendant in putative class action complaints alleging violations of U.S. securities laws related to high frequency trading, but in their consolidated amended complaint filed September 2, 2014, the plaintiffs did not include Deutsche Bank as a defendant.
+Deutsche Bank is also named as a defendant in putative class action complaints alleging violations of U.S. securities laws related to high frequency trading.

 Interbank Offered Rates Matters.
 Deutsche Bank has received subpoenas and requests for information from various regulatory and law enforcement agencies in Europe, North America and Asia Pacific in connection with industry-wide investigations concerning the setting of London Interbank Offered Rate (LIBOR), Euro Interbank Offered Rate (EURIBOR), Tokyo Interbank Offered Rate (TIBOR) and other interbank offered rates.
 Deutsche Bank is cooperating with these investigations.